mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 GitHub](https://github.com/Linode/manager).
 I also personally suggest that if you choose to make a React app, you fork it and gut it and base yours on ours to avoid the *massive* headache it'll be putting all of the pieces together.
-It's going very well.
+Development on the new manager is going very well.
 We just finished adding test coverage for all of the things we intend to test right now, and we're diving into fleshing out our application.
 React is a radical change for the JS community, but thanks to it I finally feel good about writing JavaScript.
 On the shoulders of React we are finally able to build a maintainable, scalable, and elegant large-scale codebase.
 It feels good, doesn't it?

 ## Problems we ran into